The primary goal of this major is to make a strong foundation in contemporary

 PHO 192: Creative Composition (Open Access)

 In the second year, students get introduced to the color and color management.
-They will learn how to do visualization, sensitometry, and practice to master the art of portrait, street, or landscape photography – three of the most important intricacies of photography.
+They will learn how to do visualization, the way to capture decisive moments, and practice to master the art of portrait and landscape photography – two of the most important intricacies of photography.
 Students will also learn the basics of creative writings, and will be given the chance to get published professionally.

 In the third year, students will work with the style, develop their own voices, and prepare them for their future career.
-They will be given the opportunity to travel with our professional, in countries such as India and Nepal to have the first-hand experience of getting close to people, capturing their lives and moments.
+They will have thorough understanding of sensitometry, applied optics, imaging systems and image emulation.
+Students will learn to capture images that draw attention to an issue, change people’s minds, raise awareness and promote change.
+They will be given the opportunity to work with award winning professional photographers to have the first-hand experience of getting close to people, capturing their lives and moments.

 PHO 305 Developing Style